This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Terms to use

-This part would tell you exclusively which words and phrases you should use, which ones you're still missing, and what are the suggested ranges based on your competitors.
+This part would tell you exclusively which words and phrases you should use, which ones you're still missing, and what the suggested ranges are based on your competitors.

 All of the above are based on our AI-powered algorithms.
-For the number of occurrences suggested, we take the average density on competitors' pages and recalculate it to then apply it to your current word count.
+For the number of occurrences suggested, we take the average density on competitors' pages and recalculate it to apply it to your current word count.

 Time to first byte